Marianne Talbot

 What makes me passionate about my subject?

-Having worked in the education sector for over thirty years, continuing to contribute to the body of learning about educational assessment strikes me as the best thing I can do with my own experience and expertise.
+Having worked in the education sector since the early 1990s, continuing to contribute to the body of learning about educational assessment strikes me as the best thing I can do with my own experience and expertise.
 It is a privilege to be able to do that at Leeds.

 Educational assessment has been a bit of a poor relation, but is now firmly under the microscope, politically, in the media, and in the public eye, due to the disruption caused by the coronavirus pandemic.
 Having been involved in it one way or another for so long, and especially in my current work with the CIEA, I feel I ought to do my bit to make it as robust as possible and contribute to its positive development.